Anxious Right Now? Quick Reframe

 If anxiety is high and you need to challenge a thought fast, start with a few calming breaths or try our quick anxiety relief techniques, then ask yourself these four questions:

 That's it.
 Even just answering question 3 can shift your perspective.
+For students facing AI anxiety in academic settings, these quick reframes are especially useful before exams or presentations.
 When you have more time, work through the full thought record below.

 The 5-Step Thought Record